WolfZix/WolfZix/README.md

 - ⚛️ Mainly working with React + Vite
 - 🎨 Focused on UI/UX & animations
-- 📚 Currently learning advanced React hooks and REST API integration
+- 📚 Currently learning advanced React hooks and software engineering best practices
 - 🔍 Looking for my first opportunity as a Frontend Developer

 ---